Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

 \subsubsection{2D images}

-We first focus on the outcome of the TW trained to recover density fields at redshift $z=0$ for the set of 2D simulation images, from input density fields at redshifts varying from $z=0$ to $z=3$ by steps of $\Delta z=0.5$.

-One might note that "predictions" from $z=0$ to $z=0$ consist in simple replicative autoencoding and define the limitations of our setup, the discrepancy between input and output in this case being strictly due to encoding loss rather than inaccurate prediction.
+We first focus on the outcome of the TW trained to recover density fields at redshift $z=0$ for the set of 2D simulation images, from input density fields at redshifts varying from $z=0$ to $z=3$ by steps of $\Delta z=1$.
+We note that the "predictions" from $z=0$ to $z=0$ consist of simple replicative autoencoding, which define the limitations of our setup, the discrepancy between input and output in this case being strictly due to encoding loss, rather than inaccurate prediction.

-We compare our results on predictions from higher redshifts to this $z=0$ reference.
-The task is expected to be harder the higher the input $z$; indeed, given that the development of structure in matter is a highly non-linear process, we can expect that the farther away in time the target is from the output, the farther the density field will steer from an easily approximated linear evolution.

-For all $z>0 \longrightarrow z=0$ input-output pair, a distinct TW is individually run for 15k gradient updates (no significant improvement observed for longer training), and the best weights are recovered by finding the minima of validation losses computed every 1000 update for each input $z$ (0.5, 1, 1.5, 2, 2.5, 3), respectively at 10, 15, 15, 10, 15, and 12k updates.
+We compared our results on predictions from higher redshifts to this $z=0$ reference.
+The task is expected to be harder the higher the input $z$; indeed, given that the development of structure in matter is a highly nonlinear process, we can expect that the farther away in time the target is from the output, the farther the density field will steer from an easily approximated linear evolution.
+For all $z>0 \longrightarrow z=0$ input-output pair, a distinct TW is individually run for 15k gradient updates (no significant improvement observed for longer training) and the best weights are recovered by finding the minima of validation losses computed every 1000 update for each input $z$ (0, 1, 2, and 3), respectively at 10, 15, 10, and 12k updates.

 We illustrate the baseline TW's performance in recovering $z=0$ from different redshifts with a set of six simulation images taken at random from the test set (Fig. \ref{fig:2D_TW_baseline_ims}).
 These data are taken at various redshifts (left block) and used as input for the trained TWs to predict their $z=0$ equivalent (upper right).
-Predicted data are shown in the right block.
+The predicted data are shown in the right block.